 This very social dynamic has been a main life-long problem for the majority of gifted clients I’ve coached over the years – that others take their thoughts and insights less seriously than they themselves do, or are even threatened and irritated by them.
 This creates an ongoing social dissonance that can turn into extreme frustration and anger.
 In this stage on your giftedness discovery journey, you are likely thrilled to finally make sense of so many aspects of your life, but when you see that others around you are less enthusiastic or even hostile toward your discoveries, it can bring up a lot of the old pain of being misunderstood or not taken seriously at the level you need it.
-Coaching and mentoring can help you learn to communicate more effectively, but there may still be realities to face about what others in your life are willing or not willing to accept or celebrate in you.
+Coaching can help you learn to communicate more effectively, but there may still be realities to face about what others in your life are willing or not willing to accept or celebrate in you.
 Facing this old dilemma yet again in a new way typically pushes clients to the next stage: anger.

 "Why didn't anyone tell me this before?" and “Why don’t others care now?”